Questions? We're always open. 📞

 Can a new staffing agency qualify for factoring?

-Yes.
-Factoring approval is based on your clients’ creditworthiness, not your business age or revenue history.
-If you have placed workers at a creditworthy client and have an approved invoice, you can factor it — even on your first week of operations.
+Absolutely.
+It’s your clients’ creditworthiness that matters, not how long your business has been around.
+If you’ve placed employees with a creditworthy client and got an approved invoice, you can factor it — even as a newbie in your first week.

 Will factoring affect my relationship with clients?

-Your clients receive a notice that payments should be directed to the factoring company.
-This is routine in the staffing industry — most large employers and managed service providers (MSPs) are already familiar with factoring arrangements and process them without concern.
+Your clients will be notified to direct payments to the factoring company.
+This process is standard in staffing; most large employers and MSPs are already familiar with it and handle it without any issues.

 What is the difference between staffing factoring and a business line of credit?

-A business line of credit requires strong personal credit, 1-2 years in business, and weeks of underwriting.
-Factoring can be set up in 24 hours, requires no personal credit check, and scales automatically with your invoice volume.
-For fast-growing agencies, factoring is the more practical choice.
+A business line of credit demands solid personal credit, a couple of years in operation, and a lengthy underwriting period.
+Factoring, on the other hand, can be set up in a day, skips the personal credit check, and grows effortlessly with your invoice volume.
+For rapidly expanding agencies, factoring is often the smarter choice.

 Can I factor invoices from government contracts?